 The problem with transactional rewards is that they solely fire up the left side of the brain, triggering feelings of security and guilt if not spent toward “necessary” items (food, shelter, debts).
 Not to mention that Capgemini Consulting found that while 97% of loyalty programs rely on transactional rewards, and 77% of transaction-based programs fail in the first two years.

-To be an informed buyer, I encourage you to investigate different forms of recognition and reward systems for your employees.
-Regardless of the direction you go (points-based programs, experiential rewards, or an in-house solution), your recognition efforts should be authentic and meaningful to produce the best results.
+To be an informed buyer, I encourage you to investigate different forms of employee recognition and employee reward systems for your employees.
+Regardless of the direction you go (points-based programs, experiential employee rewards, or an in-house solution), your employee recognition efforts should be authentic and meaningful to produce the best results.
 Here’s why:

-If you’re an HR manager who’s interested in making the jump to a different kind of recognition program, our experiential rewards offering might be a good fit.
-We’re all about helping you recognize employees with their choice from hundreds of experiential rewards, making recognition exciting, personalized, and built for scale.
+If you’re an HR manager who’s interested in making the jump to a different kind of employee recognition program, our experiential employee rewards offering might be a good fit.
+We’re all about helping you recognize employees with their choice from hundreds of experiential employee rewards, making employee recognition exciting, personalized, and built for scale.